jeremy-ellis-tech/Xamarin.Android.Skobbler/README.md

 Please note: these bindings are in very early stages and have not yet been thoroughly tested.

-This version currently uses version 2.3.0 of the Skobbler Android SDK.
+This version currently uses v2.3.0 of the Skobbler Android SDK.

 ## Installation ##